 The Arizona Trail That Leads To A Stairway Waterfall Is Heaven On Earth

-As there’s not an official trail to this site, the easiest way to find it is by routing your GPS to Water Wheel Campground in Arizona and park there.
+As there’s not an official trail to this site, the easiest way to find it is by routing your GPS to Water Wheel in Arizona and parking there.
 Take the northernmost path from the lot and you’re on your way!
 Here’s a map to help:

-Please note: although beautiful, this area is prone to flash floods and claimed the lives of an entire family years ago.
+Please note: although beautiful, this area is prone to flash floods which claimed the lives of an entire family some years ago.
 We strongly implore you to check the forecast before heading out and remain alert and aware while you’re exploring.

 Have you ever taken this hike?
-Have you gone camping at Water Wheel Campground in Arizona before?
-Are there other lesser-known trails in Arizona that lead to unique destinations?
-Share your recommendations in the comments below, and don’t forget to share photos of your adventures on our Arizona Nature Lovers Facebook group!
+Have you gone camping at Water Wheel in Arizona before?
+Are you familiar with the Stairway to Heaven?
+What are some other lesser-known trails in Arizona that lead to unique destinations?
+Share your recommendations in the comments section, and don’t forget to share photos of your adventures on our Arizona Nature Lovers Facebook group!

-And for more incredible hikes in The Grand Canyon State, check out these 12 bucket-list worthy treks.
+And for more incredible hikes in The Grand Canyon State, check out these 12 bucket-list-worthy hikes in Arizona.